Safeguarding Policy

 • Staff must have an attitude of ‘it could happen here’ where safeguarding is concerned;

-• When concerned about the welfare of a child, staff members should always act in the best interests of the child.
+• When concerned about the welfare of a pupil, staff members should always act in the best interests of the child / young adult.

 Please see Appendix B for some signs, indicators and effects of abuse.